 Kentucky shores make for idyllic family lake vacations

 Are the great outdoors and water recreation your passion?
-Then Kentucky’s Western Waterlands have everything you dream of when it comes to family lake vacations – plus an exciting mix of authentic Kentucky arts, culture, national recognized historic sites and plenty of family–friendly entertainment.
+Then Kentucky’s Western Waterlands have everything you dream of – plus an exciting mix of authentic Kentucky arts, leisure, culture, national recognized historic sites and plenty of family-friendly entertainment.
 This “waterland wonderland” is the perfect family fun destination where you can experience 3,000 miles of shoreline, 170,000 acres of protected forest, hundreds of miles of trails and the nationally recognized and award winning LowerTown Arts District.
 Did you know that “Only Kentucky” has the third largest body of water (canal-connected Kentucky Lake and Lake Barkley) besides the Great Lakes and Gulf of Mexico?
 They are not only major vacation destinations, but were designed for flood control and hydropower.
 The lakes are internationally known for competitive and recreational fishing.
 Big Lakes!
 Big fish!

 DAY 1 of your Family Fun Adventure